 - Name and address of the importer

-- Net quantity in terms of standard unit of weights and measurement.
-All units of weight or measurements must be metric.
-If the net quantity of the imported package is given in any other unit, its equivalent of standard units must be declared by the importer
+- Net quantity in terms of standard unit of weights and measurements.
+All units of weight and measurement must be metric.
+If the net quantity of the imported package is given in any other unit, its equivalent of standard units must be declared by the importer; and

-- Month and year of packing in which the commodity is manufactured, packed, or imported, and the maximum retail sales price (MRP) at which the commodity in packaged form may be sold to the end consumer.
-The MRP includes all taxes, local or otherwise, freight, transport charges, commission payable to dealers and all charges towards advertising, delivery, packing, forwarding, and any other relevant charges.
+- Month and year of packing in which the commodity is manufactured, packed, or imported, and the maximum retail sales price (MRP) at which the commodity may be sold to the end consumer.
+The MRP includes all taxes, local or otherwise, freight, transport charges, commission payable to dealers, and charges for advertising, delivery, packing, forwarding, and any other relevant charges.

-Labeling requirements for packaged food products as laid down in the Part VII of the Prevention of Food Adulteration (PFA) Rules, 1955, and the Standards of Weights and Measures (Packaged Commodities) Rules of 1977, require that the labels contain the following information:
+Additional labeling requirements for packaged food products, as stipulated in Part VII of the Prevention of Food Adulteration Rules, 1955, and the Standards of Weights and Measures (Packaged Commodities) Rules of 1977, require that the labels contain the following information:

-- Name and complete address of manufacturer/packer, importer, country of origin of the imported food (if the food article is manufactured outside India, but packed in India)
+- Name and complete address of manufacturer/packer, importer, and country of origin of the imported food (if the food article is manufactured outside India but packed in India);

 - Net weight, number, or volume of contents